Helpful tips

 Should we teach kids not to open spam emails?

-READ ALSO: Which is best HRMS software in India?
+READ ALSO: What is pipe in shell?

 “Don’t open any suspicious links, especially the ones that come in spam emails.”
 It feels like this rule should be taught with good old classics like “Look both ways before crossing the street” or “Don’t take candy from a stranger.”
 We live in a digitalized age where screen time for us and our children keeps increasing exponentially.